Use missional responses on social media during political season

 by Kasey Chinn on June 14, 2016 in bounce

 Participants awoke bright and early this morning to eat breakfast and head out to their worksites.
 7am was Go Time, when we commissioned our students and sent them out to serve Christ in the Dallas community.
 Brian Pearce, Mission Coordinator, encouraged them by reminding them of the gospel and the motivation that comes from being loved by God and desiring make him known.

 BOUNCERS dove into work for their first day at seven different worksites around Duncanville.
 We are thankful for the local Baptist churches that provided lunches to these hardworking students!
-The students/p>... [continue]
+The students will be at their individual sites until Friday of this... [continue]

 Breaking fast in Greece